🎮

 RK2023 (WiFi model) becomes much easier to judge once it is forced into the same room as RK2023, PowKiddy RGB30, and GKD Bubble.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RK2023 (WiFi model) versus RK2023 is interesting because brand neighbor is the obvious angle.
 If RK2023 (WiFi model) feels almost right but not quite, RK2023 is the sort of nearby detour that can completely change the shortlist.
 RK2023 is tracked around 75.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
-In practice, rK2023 (WiFi model) versus PowKiddy RGB30 is interesting because brand neighbor is the obvious angle.
+That said, rK2023 (WiFi model) versus PowKiddy RGB30 is interesting because brand neighbor is the obvious angle.
 Compared with RK2023 (WiFi model), PowKiddy RGB30 makes the more obvious play for readers who care about brand neighbor.
 PowKiddy RGB30 is tracked around 90.0.
-That said, rK2023 (WiFi model) versus GKD Bubble is interesting because closest match is the obvious angle.
-In practice, compared with RK2023 (WiFi model), GKD Bubble makes the more obvious play for readers who care about closest match.
+In practice, rK2023 (WiFi model) versus GKD Bubble is interesting because closest match is the obvious angle.
+That said, if RK2023 (WiFi model) feels almost right but not quite, GKD Bubble is the sort of nearby detour that can completely change the shortlist.
 GKD Bubble is tracked around 85.0.

 RK2023 (WiFi model) is currently tracked around 85.0 and lands in the $075 - $100 pricing band.
 Price does not just change whether a device feels affordable.
 It changes what kinds of flaws buyers are willing to forgive.